-Tennessee Civil War Trails features markers at key points of interest.
-Nashville’s Civil War Trail has a marker located near the Radnor Lake Visitor’s Center.
+When General Ulysses S. Grant captured Forts Henry and Donelson in 1862, the fight to capture Nashville was concluded, as was the majority of the violence that the area that would become RLSNA would have seen given its proximity to the Nashville & Decatur (now CSX) railway, Granny White Pike, and the Franklin Turnpike.
+Tennessee Civil War Trails features markers at key points of interest nearby, such as the Nashville’s Civil War Trail marker located near the Radnor Lake Visitor’s Center.
 It can be found near the ADA accessible parking in the West Parking Lot.
 Each stop tells the story of the war’s interesting people, places, and events.
-A free map guide to the Tennessee Trails network is available in the Visitor Center.

-Over the next two years, a monumental effort was made to preserve the 747-acre tract of land as a natural area.
-Private citizens, scientists from local colleges and universities, state government officials, local land owners, and environmental groups such as The Nature Conservancy worked to raise funds to purchase the land.
-They organized a benefit folk concert held at Vanderbilt University, a rock concert sponsored by WKDA, cake sales, house to house canvassing and made personal contributions.
-Girl Scout and Boy Scout troops organized fundraising events.
-Children sold lemonade and donated the proceeds to Radnor Lake.
+Private citizens, scientists from local colleges and universities, state government officials, local land owners, and environmental groups such as The Nature Conservancy worked to raise funds to purchase the land owned by Oman Construction Company.
+Methods included a benefit folk concert held at Vanderbilt University, a rock concert sponsored by WKDA, cake sales, house to house canvassing, Girl and Boy Scout troop-organized fundraising events, and personal contributions.
 The Massey Investment Co., which held a purchase option on the land, extended the deadline to August 16, 1973, allowing extra weeks to raise the purchase price of $3.4 million.
 Clarence Edmonds and Fred Webber, owners of the option, eventually made personal contributions to the Radnor Lake Preservation Fund.
-The effort was a true collaboration.
 In the end, the Tennessee Department of Environment and Conservation provided $1.3 million dollars, the federal Department of the Interior provided $1.9 million and private citizens raised the remaining $513,000 to reach the $3.4 million purchase price.
-(Included in the $513,000 was $113,000, the cost of the option.)
-Land owner Stirton Oman kicked the campaign off with a gift of $100,000, the largest individual gift in the campaign.
+Landowner Stirton Oman kicked the campaign off with a gift of $100,000, the largest individual gift in the campaign.
 Developers willingly gave up their options on the land.
 Radnor Lake State Natural Area was established in 1973 as Tennessee’s first official State Natural Area.